CAMP COSBY – COVID-19 FAQ

 Q. Will Camp Cosby open this summer?

 A. Yes, we are planning to open June 6th.
-This is always subject to any adjustments on the state orders set forth by the Governor of Alabama.
+This is always subject to state health orders set forth by the Governor of Alabama.

 Q. Have any sessions been cancelled for this summer?

 Q. If Camp Cosby cancels any sessions will I get a refund?

 A. Yes!
 All cancel/Refund Requests must be submitted in writing to email@example.com.
 List the request, session, full name of camper(s) and Date(s) of Birth.

 Q. Can I donate a portion or all of my deposits/fees to support Camp Cosby?

 A. Yes!
 Email firstname.lastname@example.org to be a donor and support Cosby.